EWU logo

 Does My Course Have a Study Group?

-Coverage varies from quarter to quarter but primarily includes business, mathematics, and physical science courses.
+Coverage varies from term to term but primarily includes business, mathematics, and physical science courses.
 Please check our study group schedule at the beginning of each quarter to see if your course is listed.
 A PAL will come to your class the first week of class and/or email you with further information.

 Who can receive tutoring?